Dispute Management Guide

 To assemble and submit your response:

-2. In the Dispute Reason Codes: VISA table, use the reason code to find the dispute's description, its category type, and what documentation to provide to win the dispute.
+) provided in the dispute data you have received.
+This can be found in response to a Get Disputes request or in a webhook notification. - In the Dispute Reason Codes: VISA table, use the reason code to find the dispute's description, its category type, and what documentation to provide to win the dispute.

-3. In the Response Reason Options: VISA table, use the reason code to find which response reason (cbr_response_type) to send in your reponse.
-This table also refers you to any relevant reason detail codes to include.
+- In the Response Reason Options: VISA table, use the reason code to find which response reason (

-4. Assemble documentation for your response, ensuring that it meets the requirements in the Supporting Documentation section.
+) to send in your reponse.
+This table also refers you to any relevant reason detail codes to include. - Assemble documentation for your response, ensuring that it meets the requirements in the Supporting Documentation section.

-5. Follow the instructions in our Submit Dispute Response guide.
-Use the control number (rec_id) provided in the dispute data you have received, and send the fields found in Response Body Parameters: VISA.
+) provided in the dispute data you have received, and send the fields found in Response Body Parameters: VISA.

 For general information and Visa Dispute Workflows, please visit the Maast Knowledge Base.
 For information on the Remedy response option, see the article Visa Compelling Evidence 3.0 (CE 3.0) and April 2023 Changes in the Maast Knowledge Base.